 ‘A rapidly moving anticyclone will cross Ireland over the next twenty four hours.
 It will be accompanied by temperatures of 24 degrees Celsius in a moderate to fresh south westerly breeze.
 This will be proceeded by a system of low pressure bringing with it persistent and thundery downpours for most of the coming week.’

 My cousin, Paddy Coen, took what seemed like an eternity to reflect on the forecast.
 Dragging deeply on an un-tipped Sweet Afton, he exhaled profusely into the open turf fire before proclaiming with certainty and conviction.

 ‘We’ll have the Meitheal tomorrow.
 Take the bikes and do the rounds.
 Call on the Connellys, the Beattys, the Egans, the Culkeens, the Burkes and the Reddingtons and tell them the Meitheal begins after 7 o clock breakfast tomorrow morning.

-At each house, being the youngest, I was summarily dispatched to announce the news of the impending Meitheal.
+I was summarily dispatched, being the youngest, to announce the news of the impending Meitheal.

 ‘There’s a Meitheal in Coens tomorrow morning at seven sharp.’